May 17-20, 2014 - New Route!

 Click the tabs above for more about each day.
 If you're ready to sign up and ride, click below to register!

 After a hearty hot breakfast, we’ll start out riding through apple orchards and cross the Russian River into the Dry Creek wine-growing region.
-Today’s picnic takes place at an historic winery that looks like a page right out of a nature magazine.
+Today’s picnic takes place at a historic winery that looks like a page right out of a nature magazine.
 Following lunch, we’ll continue our adventure through Dry Creek and into the quiet Alexander Valley known for their exceptional Cabernet Sauvignon wines and sustainable practices.
 After a brief afternoon water stop at a local vintner, we’ll pedal on quaint roads lined with moss-covered oaks to the hills above Calistoga where we’ll stay in basic cabins (sleeping bag required) at a fully-equipped retreat center (complete with a zip line!).
 Basic cabins are provided (with bunks) for all riders.
 Hotel option at an additional cost is also available.
 In the travel planner you'll find a list of approved accommodations that Climate Ride will run shuttles to/from.

-Day 3’s morning route takes down into Napa Valley and into historic Calistoga.
+Day three’s morning route takes down into Napa Valley and into historic Calistoga.
 We’ll ride along the famed Silverado Trail, a famous road in the heart of the verdant Napa Valley.
 We’ll enjoy a full day of pedaling in the Wine Country and take rests at water/snack stops by the vineyards.
 As we turn into the mountains, we’ll stop at a sustainable winery before finishing the final leg to our camp in the hills above the town of Napa.
 Stay tuned for more details!
 Hotel options (at your own cost) are available in nearby Napa.
 In the travel planner you'll find a list of approved accommodations that Climate Ride will run shuttles to/from.

 After two days of crossing coastal ranges, we head east over one last hill before descending into California’s (flat!)
 Central Valley.
 From camp, we descend past farms and fields to UC Davis where we’ll enjoy a pack lunch.
 From there, it’s 16 miles to Sacramento, where we’ll all gather before pedaling together to the State Capitol.
 Here in front of the Capitol building, we will celebrate our successful ride, and our contribution in helping our beneficiaries work toward sustainability, green innovation, and renewable energy.
 After a speaking event on the Capitol grounds, we’ll head to a local park where you can pick up your luggage and gear.
 An optional shuttle back to San Francisco is available, or you can stay in Sacramento and meet with your local representatives.